ConservationMetrics/gc-docs/docs/reference/gc-toolkit/onboarding/index.md

 This space is your and yours alone, maintained for you by Conservation Metrics Inc.

-Guardian Connector is:

-- where you keep your data safe (a Data Warehouse),
-- tools to get your data into it,
-- tools to use your data for your benefit.

 Each instance will have an **alias**.
 Within the Guardian Connector ecosystem, we refer to your instance through this codeword of your choosing.
 That adds an extra level of opaqueness on how to access a partner's infrastructure.
 The idea is for you to name your instance, and can be called however you want.